 This post may contain affiliate links.
 Please read my disclosure.

-Candied Cherries are a great way to preserve the abundance of summer cherries!
-Super easy to make and great as a topping on ice cream, cakes, pies and even pancakes and waffles!
+Making candied cherries is a great way to preserve the abundance of summer cherries!
+They are super easy to make and great as a topping on ice cream, cakes, pies and even pancakes and waffles!

 When cherries are on sale for $1.99 a pound, it's time to buy ALL the cherries.
 But when you buy all the cherries, you have to use them all too.

-Enter these super awesome candied cherries.
-I mean, these babies are good on everything....ice cream, cakes, pies, BROWNIES, pancakes, waffles this Almond Tart....all the stuff!
+Enter these super awesome red candied cherries.
+I mean, these babies are good on everything....ice cream, cakes, pies, BROWNIES, pancakes, waffles....all the stuff!

-And as if the cherries aren't amazing enough, the cherry sauce that results as part of the candying process is SO GOOD.
+And as if the glace cherries aren't amazing enough on their own, the cherry sauce that results as part of the candying process is SO GOOD.
 Use it to flavor drinks, pour a bit on these Lemon Ricotta Pancakes or these Cornmeal Pancakes, drizzle it on ice cream, or use a bit on these Rolo Brownies.

-You won't even believe how easy this is.
+You won't even believe how easy this glazed cherry recipe is.
 You guys are going to be candying cherries for DAYS this is so easy!

 What is a Candied Cherry?